saulrichardson/solstice/data/studies/study_report.md

 **Visual Evidence:**

-- **figure_p4_det_3_002.png**: Multipanel figure showing antibody responses (MN titers for A(H3N2) and HI titers for H1N1pdm09, B/Victoria, B/Yamagata) on a log₂ scale at Day 0, 1 month, and 6 months post‐vaccination in four groups: Fluzone IIV4 (egg‐based), Fluarix IIV4 (egg‐based), ccIIV4 (cell‐based), and RIV4 (recombinant).
-Gray dots represent individual titers; colored symbols and error bars show geometric mean titers (GMTs) with 95% CI.
-Horizontal bars with p values from Tukey’s multiple‐comparison tests indicate significant differences between vaccine groups at each time point.
-Evidence: At 1 month post‐vaccination, RIV4 (recombinant) shows significantly higher GMTs compared with egg‐based Fluzone IIV4 and Fluarix IIV4 for A(H3N2) (p<0.0001) and H1N1pdm09 (p=0.003–0.015), as well as for B/Victoria and B/Yamagata strains (p=0.009–0.035).
-The figure supports the claim by directly showing that the higher‐dose recombinant vaccine (RIV4) induced significantly more robust antibody responses than the egg‐based standard‐dose vaccines at peak (1 month) and sustained (6 month) time points for multiple influenza strains.
-Note: Some text and p‐value annotations are small, but group differences and significance indicators are clear.
+- **figure_p4_det_3_002.png**: The figure supports the claim by directly showing that the higher‐dose recombinant vaccine (RIV4) induced significantly more robust antibody responses than the egg‐based standard‐dose vaccines at peak (1 month) and sustained (6 month) time points for multiple influenza strains.

-- **figure_p5_det_4_000.png**: Four-panel figure showing geometric mean fold-rise of microneutralization (MN) or hemagglutination-inhibition (HI) antibody titers at 1-month post-vaccination (panels A and B) and geometric mean fold-reduction of antibody titers at 6-months post-vaccination (panels C and D) for adults aged 18–44 years (A, C) and 45–64 years (B, D).
-Four vaccine groups are compared for each influenza virus strain/propagation method (egg- or cell-propagated H3N2, H1N1, B/Victoria, B/Yamagata): Fluzone IIV4 (egg-based standard-dose), Fluarix IIV4 (egg-based standard-dose), ccIIV4 (cell-based), and RIV4 (recombinant high-dose).
-Error bars denote 95% confidence intervals and p-values from Tukey’s test indicate significant differences between RIV4 and egg-based vaccines.
-Evidence: In panels A and B, RIV4 (recombinant vaccine) consistently shows higher geometric mean fold-rise in antibody titers at 1 month compared with Fluzone IIV4 (egg-based), with p-values <0.05 across H3N2 egg, H3N2 cell, H1N1 egg, H1N1 cell, B/Victoria egg, B/Victoria cell, B/Yamagata egg, and B/Yamagata cell in both age groups.
-The figure shows that RIV4 induced significantly larger antibody responses at 1 month post-vaccination than the egg-based standard-dose Fluzone IIV4 across multiple strains and age groups, which supports the claim.
-Note: None
+- **figure_p5_det_4_000.png**: The figure shows that RIV4 induced significantly larger antibody responses at 1 month post-vaccination than the egg-based standard-dose Fluzone IIV4 across multiple strains and age groups, which supports the claim.

-- **figure_p6_det_5_006.png**: A multi-panel figure showing ELISA antibody titers to influenza HA antigens at pre-vaccination (Day 0), 1 month, and 6 months post-vaccination for four vaccine groups (Fluzone IIV4, Fluarix IIV4, cell-based ccIIV4, and recombinant RIV4).
-Panels include: A) ELISA titers for egg-grown and cell-grown HA of A(H3N2), A(H1N1)pdm09, B/Victoria, and B/Yamagata strains; B) geometric mean ratios of egg- to cell-derived HA ELISA titers at 1 month; C) H3 and H1 stalk-binding antibody titers; D) fold-rise in stalk titers at 1 month versus baseline.
-Evidence: In Panel C, RIV4 (recombinant) elicits higher H3 and H1 stalk ELISA titers at 1 month versus Fluzone and Fluarix (p<0.05).
-In Panel D, RIV4 shows a greater fold-rise in stalk antibody titers at 1 month compared to egg-based vaccines. supports the claim because the recombinant RIV4 vaccine group exhibited statistically significant higher antibody titers and fold-rise in HA stalk responses at 1 month compared to egg-based standard-dose vaccines.
-Note: Data shown are serological titers with statistical comparisons; image quality allows clear assessment of p-values, but clinical efficacy is not addressed.
+- **figure_p6_det_5_006.png**: supports the claim because the recombinant RIV4 vaccine group exhibited statistically significant higher antibody titers and fold-rise in HA stalk responses at 1 month compared to egg-based standard-dose vaccines.

-- **figure_p8_mrg_det_7_005.png**: Panel of four rows corresponding to influenza strains A(H3N2), A(H1N1)pdm09, B/Victoria, and B/Yamagata.
-Within each row are four subplots showing hemagglutination inhibition (HI) antibody titers (log2 scale) at Day 0 and 1 month post–year-2 vaccination against both egg-propagated and cell-propagated vaccine viruses.
-Box plots display geometric mean titers (GMTs) with 95% CIs for seven repeat vaccination arms (cclIV4-cclIV4, cclIV4-RIV4, RIV4-cclIV4, RIV4-RIV4, IIV4-cclIV4, IIV4-RIV4, IIV4-IIV4), and horizontal bars indicate statistically significant differences with p-values.
-Evidence: RIV4-RIV4 arm showed significantly higher post-vaccination GMTs compared with IIV4-IIV4 (egg-based) for cell-propagated A(H3N2) (p=0.015) and other strains (e.g., B/Yamagata p<0.0001).
-The figure shows that two consecutive doses of recombinant vaccine (RIV4-RIV4) induced higher HI antibody titers than two doses of egg-based standard vaccine (IIV4-IIV4), supporting the claim that a higher-dose recombinant flu vaccine may induce a more robust antibody response than egg-based standard-dose vaccines.
-Note: Only HAI titers are shown; clinical efficacy is not assessed.
-Dosing details are not explicit in the figure.
-Some text and labels are small and partially obscured.
+- **figure_p8_mrg_det_7_005.png**: The figure shows that two consecutive doses of recombinant vaccine (RIV4-RIV4) induced higher HI antibody titers than two doses of egg-based standard vaccine (IIV4-IIV4), supporting the claim that a higher-dose recombinant flu vaccine may induce a more robust antibody response than egg-based standard-dose vaccines.

 #### Source: Treanor_et_al.__2011_

 **Visual Evidence:**

-- **table_p5_det_4_014.png**: Table showing hemagglutination inhibition (HI) antibody responses (geometric mean titers at Day 0 and Day 28, and seroconversion rates) in adults 18–49 years following vaccination with a recombinant high-dose (45 µg per strain) quadrivalent influenza vaccine versus an egg-based standard-dose (15 µg per strain) quadrivalent influenza vaccine across four influenza strains (A/H1N1, A/H3N2, B/Victoria, B/Yamagata).
-Evidence: At Day 28, the recombinant high-dose vaccine induced higher HI geometric mean titers for all four strains (e.g., 174.5 vs 134.1 for A/H3N2) and higher seroconversion rates (e.g., 79.5% vs 63.0% for A/H3N2) compared with the egg-based standard-dose vaccine.
-The data show consistently higher antibody titers and seroconversion rates with the higher-dose recombinant vaccine versus the egg-based standard-dose vaccine, which supports the claim
+- **table_p5_det_4_014.png**: The data show consistently higher antibody titers and seroconversion rates with the higher-dose recombinant vaccine versus the egg-based standard-dose vaccine, which supports the claim

 #### Source: Zimmerman_et_al.__2023_